 The most important consideration is how the fruit eats.
 Lamb makes for very good eating.

 On the tree, the Lamb fruit has green skin until it’s mature, usually around May, when the skin turns black.
 It has a pear shape, often with a more blocky top than other avocados, such as Hass.

 Cutting the fruit open, you find that the peel is a bit thicker and less pliable than Hass so it doesn’t peel as well.
 I use a spoon to scoop out my Lamb avocados.

-The seed is medium in size: not tiny like a Pinkerton, nor large like a Bacon.
+The seed is medium-small in size: not tiny like a Pinkerton, nor large like a Bacon.
 There is plenty of avocado to eat in there.

 To me, the taste is very good.
 But taste being subjective, what do others think about Lamb?
 I’ve heard other people who are very experienced with avocado varieties say Lamb is “good,” “great,” “a really wonderful fruit,” and “equal to Hass.”
 I personally rate it slightly below Hass though.

 Here is a video profile I made of the Lamb avocado fruit:

 Lamb comes from the University of California’s avocado breeding program and was patented in 1996.
 That patent is now expired, but it makes for interesting reading.
 Here is a link to the patent.